SwedbankPay/developer.swedbankpay.com/checkout/index.md

 }
 ```

-With a `consumerProfileRef` safely tucked into our pocket, the Checkin is complete and we can move on to checkout.
+With a `consumerProfileRef` safely tucked into our pocket, the Checkin is
+complete and we can move on to checkout.

-== Payment Menu ==
+## Payment Menu

-Payment Menu begins where checkin left off, in much the same way that the checkin process progressed.
+Payment Menu begins where checkin left off, in much the same way that the
+checkin process progressed.

-=== Payment Menu Back End ===
+### Payment Menu Back End

-We start by performing a `POST` request towards the `paymentorder` resource with the `consumerProfileRef` we obtained in the checkin process described above. [[See the technical reference for details>>doc:Main.ecommerce.payex-checkout-main.payex-checkout-standard-setup.technical-reference.WebHome||anchor="HPaymentOrders"]].
+We start by performing a `POST` request towards the `paymentorder` resource
+with the `consumerProfileRef` we obtained in the checkin process described
+above.
+[See the technical reference for details][payment-order].

 {:.code-header}
 **Request**

 ```http
 POST /psp/paymentorders HTTP/1.1
 Host: api.externalintegration.payex.com